grafana/agent/docs/sources/flow/getting-started/collect-prometheus-metrics.md

        Replace the following:

-       - _`<SCRAPE_LABEL>`_: A label to use for the component, such as `pods`.
+       - _`<SCRAPE_LABEL>`_: The label to use for the component, such as `pods`.
-         The label chosen must be unique across all `prometheus.scrape` components in the same configuration file.
+         The label you use must be unique across all `prometheus.scrape` components in the same configuration file.
        - _`<DISCOVERY_LABEL>`_: The label chosen for the `discovery.kubernetes` component.
        - _`<REMOTE_WRITE_LABEL>`_: The label chosen for your existing `prometheus.remote_write` component.

-The following example demonstrates configuring {{< param "PRODUCT_NAME" >}} to collect metrics from running production Kubernetes Pods in the `default` Namespace:
+The following example demonstrates configuring {{< param "PRODUCT_NAME" >}} to collect metrics from running production Kubernetes Pods in the `default` Namespace.

 ```river
 discovery.kubernetes "pods" {